Individual Stocks vs Index Funds (Pros And Cons)

 So, an ETF is like a mix of index funds and individual stocks.
 They hold multiple stocks like an index fund and can be traded like a particular stock.

-The main difference between ETFs and index funds is that index funds can only be traded at a set price at the end of the trading day, while ETFs can be exchanged at any time when the market is open.
+The main difference between ETFs and index funds is that index funds can only be traded at a set price at the end of the trading day, while ETFs can be exchanged at any time when the stock market is open.

 So, if you want the benefits of both options, then an ETF could be right for you.